avysel/ethereum-helloworld/README.md

 # ethereum-helloworld
 Hello World smart contract & Dapp for Ethereum

+2 versions :

+-VanillaJS in browser, Web3.js 0.20

+-Node.js, Web3.js 1.0

 ## Hello
-(VanillaJS in browser, Web3.js 0.20)

 Simple smart contract containing a field "name", a getter and a setter.
 The HTML/javascript page displays the name, and provides a form field to change it.